changhuixu/spinner/projects/uiowa/spinner/README.md

 - `uiowa-ring`

   Rotating spinner with Golden and Black colors.
-Userd as loading indicator.
+Used as loading indicator.
   Allow to set spinner size.
 By default, size is 4rem.

+- `loading-placeholder`

+  Carousel style one stripe spinner in a white background with box shadow.
+  Allow to fit the parent container.

 ## Usage